Integration.

 Why does it matter?

 Integration support is important.
-The more it gets covered over by psychedelic experiences, the less that folks will understand it is a separate and valuable offering also.
+The more it is covered up by psychedelic experiences, the less folks will understand that it is a separate and valuable offering.

-If the guides, space holders and facilitators who are offering psychedelic experiences can provide this support, that may be ideal, but in my experience, those holding space often don’t have the capacity to be able to also support before and after.
-And it’s sometimes not appropriate for them to be the ones to support the integration, so having an outside provider or referral can be very helpful and important.
-Some do it all, and some have their own integration support provider for their community, but for the individuals who enter in the wild west of circles, and then come out needing support, let’s make sure they know where they can go.
+If the guides, space holders, and facilitators who are offering psychedelic experiences can provide this support, that may be ideal, but in my experience, those holding space often don’t have the capacity to be able to also support before and after.
+It’s sometimes not appropriate for them to be the ones to support the integration, so having an outside provider or referral can be very helpful and important.
+Some do it all, and some have their own integration support provider for their community, but for the individuals who enter the Wild West of circles and then come out needing support, let’s make sure they know where they can go.

 Who’s with me?

 Can we come up with a different word?
-Maybe just adding the word ‘support’ would help to clarify it?
+Maybe simply adding the word ‘support’ would help to clarify it.
 I’m going to try that.
 I’ll let you know how it goes.

 I’d love to hear from you on how it’s going for you and any thoughts you have on the subject.